 In this article, you’ll find out what are the best plants to detoxify your home.
 There are many air purifying plants that you can order online and many of them have been scientifically shown to reduce the amount of toxic chemicals indoors.
-According to NASA, there are many plants that are able to remove airborne toxins released by cleaning products, paints and furniture (such as benzene, formaldehyde, and trichloroethylene), as well as dust and germs.
+According to NASA, there are many plants that are able to remove airborne toxins released by cleaning products, paints, and furniture (such as benzene, formaldehyde, and trichloroethylene), as well as dust and germs.
+However, it’s important to remember that the role of plants in purifying indoor air and filtering out toxic chemicals is minor, and you’ll have to take more steps to make your home chemical-free.
 Let’s take a look at these plants:

 Bamboo Palm has been shown to significantly reduce the levels of trichloroethylene, benzene and formaldehyde from indoor air.
 It’s worth placing it close to new furniture, new mattress, or in a recently painted room.
 Keep this plant away from dry, cool air, and make sure it gets plenty of water in spring and summer. sometimes, this plant flowers and produces small berries, which are pretty to look at but definitely inedible.